SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/03-build-first-integration-flow/README.md

 ## Summary

 Congratulations, you've built and deployed the first integration flow.
-Now you have a basic understanding of some of the most commonly used integration flow steps.
+You now have a basic understanding of some of the most commonly used integration flow steps.

 ## Further reading